 There are many ways to look at ESG and there are many methodologies, too.
 So it is difficult to say whether a company is an ESG company or not, right?
 If you look at the big providers of ESG ratings, including MSCI, Sustainalytics and ISS, they all use the same data, but they all get to different conclusions.
 This makes it difficult to say if companies are really good ESG companies or not.

 On average, the ones that score well on most of those methodologies have actually done very well during the COVID-19 crisis.
 That's also translated into the performance of many ESG-focused equity strategies, including ours.
-Our performance was already quite good going into the crisis, and it has been very resilient during the crisis, too.

 Could this resiliency lead to greater investor demand?